haithamthabt/DevelopApps.org/programming-fundamentals/index.md

 -> Color it Red
 ```

-That’s all a programming really is — a list of instructions.
+That’s all a programming really is, a list of instructions.

 We will cover the basic concepts that are essential for any programmer, its like learning the essential knowledge of driving regardless the make of the car.